LinkedIn Guide

 Some folks like to keep their LinkedIn profile private, you know?
 They don't want everyone snooping around and checking out their stuff.

 If you're serious about connecting, though, don't give up!
-Try sending them a friendly message first.
-If they reply, maybe they are open to connecting too.
+Try sending them a connection request with a friendly message first.

-Explain why you want to connect and be respectful.
+And then you can explain why you want to connect and be respectful.

 Reason #2 - You've hit the Weekly Connection Limit.

-Source: Linkedin
+Source: LinkedIn

 You might wonder, "Why do they have this limit?"
 Well, LinkedIn does this to reduce spam connection requests.
 It wants you to connect with people you know or have worked with.